Bad Day, Nice Ride

 She wanted to see my commute route, so we rode to my workplace.
 From there, we turned east and rode to the Big Four Bridge.
 She didn’t want to ride on the bridge due to the pedestrians, but we locked up the bikes and walked across.

-Resting At the Big Four Bridge
+Resting at the Big Four Bridge

 After walking back to the Kentucky side of the bridge, we got back on the bikes and rode to Louisville Beer Store and each drank a beer out on the patio.
 There were a lot of cyclists there.
 I only recognized one of them.